 Due to the high variation in the work completed by students in different courses and at different institutions, both in the U.S. and abroad, credits will be evaluated based solely on contact hours and not on difficulty, workload, or experiential learning.

 Before students leave their host institution, they are responsible for ensuring that their transcripts will be sent to the UofSC Education Abroad Office.
-Once the Education Abroad Office receives the transcript, which typically takes about 6-8 weeks, the Study Abroad Enrollment Coordinator will upload it to BDMS.
+Once the Education Abroad Office receives the transcript, which typically takes about 6-8 weeks, the Study Abroad Enrollment Manager will upload it to BDMS.
 After the transcript is uploaded, the Registrar's Office posts the work to the student's record.

 All students earning transfer credit must meet with their academic department to complete the Education Abroad Approval Form (EAAF), which lists intended requirements to be fulfilled while abroad.
 Once students and advisors have consulted the transfer table and/or the Registrar's Office to determine course equivalency, they can determine applicability of the student's preferred courses.

 Advisors are encouraged to remind students that academic department approval could take up to a week, thus they should not wait until the last minute to submit paperwork.

 The Education Abroad Office will enroll all approved students in the INTL placeholder course.
 Registration for the INTL placeholder course ensures that students maintain their active student status at UofSC and that no application for readmission will be required upon return.
 Additionally, students must be registered for the INTL placeholder course in order to access scholarships and financial aid.

 Students going abroad for a semester are automatically enrolled in 15 credit hours, which is adjusted once the transcript is received at the end of the program.
 Students going abroad for a summer are automatically enrolled in 3 credit hours; they are provided with instructions on how to adjust this if it doesn't reflect their actual number of credits.